 Nevertheless… Though a believer can and may do these things, it doesn’t mean that salvation is lost (as if that could really happen.)

 We do have an advocate, and the sin may be forgiven… But that doesn’t mean the real-time consequences of that sin won’t be removed.
 Peter emphatically commands each of us to not reap suffering as a result of sowing our own sins.
-Which means we ought think soberly all the time; knowing that there is no sin such as is common to man.
+This means we ought to think soberly all the time; knowing that there is no sin such as is common to man.
 We can fall into a ditch of our own making.
 We must be diligent to not haphazardly put ourselves in such positions.

 This gets really hard.
 Peter says we ought to really judge ourselves.
-Not just ourselves personally, but ourselves as it pertains to local body of believers!
+Not just ourselves personally, but ourselves as it pertains to a local body of believers!
 This kind of judgment means that it is not limited to just judging our own actions.

 This is not about whether a person is forgiven or not.
-When sin is confessed to God it is He Who is ready, willing and able to forgive.
+When sin is confessed to God it is He Who is ready, willing, and able to forgive.
 Yet, there may be real-time consequences.
 Real-time consequences that may bring suffering to the entire body.
 These are going to affect the entire body of fellowship.
 Our standards of behavior must be tightly knit with that body of believers.
 We share the blessings.
 When sin enters, we endure the reproach, too.
-Which means, if one is in sin and continues in it, such may be put out as we’ve been taught.
+This means, if one is in sin and continues in it, such may be put out as we’ve been taught.

-Remember the previous idea of which Peter wrote?
+Remember the previous idea which Peter wrote?

 He said love covers a multitude of sins.
 That is not meant as a way to hide them or cover them up.
 As this context is expanded to a body of believers, we need to deal with the shared consequences of the sin, even after it is confessed and forgiven.
 The individual will suffer.
 And the body will suffer, too.

-Each of us ought comport ourselves in this understanding, knowing that any of our sin can adversely affect not just ourselves, but the brothers and sisters we dearly love.
+Each of us ought to comport ourselves in this understanding, knowing that any of our sin can adversely affect not just ourselves, but the brothers and sisters we dearly love.